IDEA-Research/T-Rex/README.md

   <img src="assets/about-img.png" width=400 >
 </div>

+# News :rocket:
+:fire: We release the [training and inference code](https://github.com/UX-Decoder/DINOv) of [DINOv](https://arxiv.org/pdf/2311.13601.pdf), which can handle in-context **visual prompts** for open-set and referring detection & segmentation.
+Check it out!

 # How Does T-Rex Work ⚙️
 - T-Rex provides three major workflows for interactive object counting / detection.
   - **Positive-only Prompt Mode**: T-Rex can detect then count similar objects in an image with just a single click or box drawing.
 Additional visual prompts can also be added for densely packed or small objects